DeepinRain/.github/profile/README.md

 # Hi!
-We're DeepinOcean Organization
+We're DeepinRain Organization

 We are a passionate non-profit on a mission to make music accessible on Discord and beyond, for everyone.
 Our projects are built with a focus on compatibility, stability, and ease of use across all server environments. 🌀